xerolinux/XeroSite/content/posts/ios-to-android.md

 - **OnePlus**

 And then came **OnePlus**.
-I’ve owned a OnePlus before, the legendary [**OnePlus 6t](https://www.gsmarena.com/oneplus_6t-9350.php), from the era before they fully merged into the **OPPO** hive mind, so at least the name felt familiar.
+I’ve owned one before, the legendary [**OnePlus 6t**](https://www.gsmarena.com/oneplus_6t-9350.php), from the era before they fully merged into the **OPPO** hive mind, so at least the name felt familiar.
 The more I watched reviews, the more it started feeling like the middle ground I needed.
 Not perfect, not awful, not overpriced.
 Just… comfortable.

 So that’s how I ended up picking the [**OnePlus Nord 5**](https://www.gsmarena.com/oneplus_nord_5_5g-13992.php).
 No dramatic music or fireworks, just relief that the search was over.